PanDAWMS/panda-client/README.txt

 ** Release Note

+current
+  * fixed prun to use short LFN for log files
+  * fixed DBR lookup to ignore DBRs with special suffixes

 0.2.86 (8/24/2010)
   * fixed a misleading error message in prun when --outDS is reused together with --match